top of page

 We focus on repair attempts—the small gestures that signal “we’re still us.”
 Over time, those moments grow into safety and closeness again.

-If you’d like to know exactly what happens in that first appointment, including how patterns are identified and addressed, read ➡️ What to Expect on Your First Day of Couples Therapy.
+If you’d like to know exactly what happens in that first appointment, you can explore that here

 The Science Behind It